 In 640, Arab armies invaded Egypt, bringing with them their new religion, Islam.
 By 642 they had effectively occupied the entire country.
 They then launched a couple of attempts to extend their power further south, but met with such fierce opposition from the forces of Makuria that they were unsuccessful in this.
 In 652 the rulers of Islamic Egypt and Christian Makuria negotiated a commercial treaty between them, and peaceful relations then prevailed for several centuries.
 As in ancient times, slaves were Nubia’s the primary export.

-The Christian kingdoms of Nubia, isolated as they were from the main centres of Christianity, nevertheless retained their faith until their destruction, several centuries later.
+The Christian kingdoms of Nubia, isolated as they were from the main centers of Christianity, nevertheless retained their faith until their destruction, several centuries later.
 The language of church liturgy was initially Greek, with prayers and scriptures only slowly being translated into Nubian, using a Coptic form of the Greek alphabet.

 Prosperity in Medieval Nubia